August 2018 ACCAB meeting agenda HERE

 Since 2005, CCRG has had two seats (out of 18), representing city centre residents on the important Auckland City Centre Advisory Board.

-The board advises Auckland Council on achieving the vision and strategic outcomes of the Auckland Plan, the City Centre Masterplan, and the expenditure of the City Centre Targeted Rate, supporting a development portfolio that addresses city centre issues.
+The board advises Auckland Council on achieving the vision and strategic outcomes of the Auckland Plan, the City Centre Masterplan, and the expenditure of the City Centre Targeted Rate (CCTR), supporting a development portfolio that addresses city centre issues.

 Auckland Council includes: